petermattia/petermattia/_posts/2017-08-08-why-a-website.markdown

 arguably a distraction from my priorities (namely, writing my paper...*cough cough*).

 A few reasons:
+* Start blogging, as a way to maintian writing skills (with some accountability).
-* Start blogging - nothing serious, a mix of science and personal blogging.
-I plan on blogging mostly for myself.
+I plan on posting a mix of science and personal content
 * Develop a larger community for electrochemistry and materials science online - I wish there were more resources when I started grad school
 * Showcase some of my research